Jean-Bédel Bokassa: Repression

-Operations Caban and Barracuda
+French overthrow of the empire

-Operation Caban began on the evening of 20 September, and ended early the next morning as the first phase of Bokassa's overthrow.
-An undercover commando squad from the French intelligence agency SDECE, joined by the 1st Marine Infantry Parachute Regiment, secured Bangui M'Poko International Airport with little resistance.
+The French intelligence service SDECE carried out Operation Caban on 19–20 September 1979 as the first phase of Bokassa's overthrow.
+An undercover commando squad from the SDECE, joined by the 1st Marine Infantry Parachute Regiment, secured Bangui M'Poko International Airport with little resistance.

 Upon arrival of two more French military transport aircraft containing over 300 French troops, a message was then sent by Colonel Brancion-Rouge to Colonel Degenne to trigger the second phase known as Operation Barracuda to have him come in with helicopters and aircraft.
 These aircraft took off from N'Djamena military airport in neighbouring Chad to occupy the capital city as a peace-securing intervention.

-Fall of the empire

-By 00:30 on 21 September 1979, the pro-French Dacko proclaimed the fall of the CAE and the restoration of the CAR under his presidency.
-Dacko remained president until he was overthrown on 1 September 1981 by André Kolingba.
-Bokassa, who was visiting Libya on a state visit at the time, fled to Ivory Coast where he spent four years living in Abidjan.
+By 00:30 on 21 September 1979, the pro-French former president David Dacko proclaimed the fall of the CAE and the restoration of the CAR under his presidency.
+Dacko would remain president until his own overthrow in a 1981 coup by André Kolingba.
+Bokassa, who was on a state visit in Libya at the time, fled to Ivory Coast where he spent four years living in Abidjan.
 He then moved to France, where he was allowed to settle in his Chateau d'Hardricourt in the suburb of Paris.
 France gave him political asylum because of his service in the French military.

 During Bokassa's seven years in exile, he wrote his memoirs after complaining that his French military pension was insufficient.
-However, the French courts ordered that all 8,000 copies of the book be confiscated and destroyed after his publisher claimed that Bokassa said that he shared women with French President Valéry Giscard d'Estaing, who had been a frequent guest in the CAR.
+However, a French court ordered that all 8,000 copies of the book be destroyed because in it Bokassa claimed to have shared women with French President Valéry Giscard d'Estaing, who had been a frequent guest in the CAR.
 Bokassa's presence in France proved embarrassing to many government ministers who had supported him during his rule.

 Bokassa owned the Château du Grand Chavanon, a historic chateau in Neuvy-sur-Barangeon, from the 1970s to 1995.
 He rented it to the Cercle national des combattants, a non-profit organization run by National Front politician Roger Holeindre from 1986 to 1995, when the Cercle purchased it from Bokassa.